matteoilardi/Raytracer/README.md

 ## Features

-- Ray tracing with four rendering algorithms: on/off tracing, flat tracing (also called flat shading), point light tracing, and path tracing.
+Ray tracer implementing multiple algorithms (on/off tracing, flat tracing - also called flat shading, point light tracing, and path tracing) over a set of geometric primitives with CSG support.
-- External scene description files with variable definitions and parsing.
-- Conversion of HDR `.pfm` images to `.png` with tone mapping.
+Scenes are described using a custom DSL, and rendered HDR `.pfm` images can be converted to `.png` via tone mapping.
-- Optional animation generation via a shell script (requires `ffmpeg`).

 ## Installation